Rajaak78-debug/Rajaak78-debug/README.md

-# Hi, I'm Md Reza 👋
+# Hi Dear, I'm Md Reza 👋

 **2nd Year ECE Student at Central University of Karnataka**
 Passionate about electronics, programming, and exploring the world!